DataDog/documentation/content/en/infrastructure/containers/container_images.md

 {{< img src="security/vulnerabilities/container_images.png" alt="The container images view highlighting vulnerabilities and container column sort feature" width="100%">}}

 The [container image trends view][9] provides high-level insights across all of your images in your containerized infrastructure.
-Container Image Trends metrics can help you answer key questions about your security posture and deployment footprint over the span of weeks and months.
+Container image trends metrics can help you answer key questions about your security posture and deployment footprint over the span of weeks and months.

 {{< img src="infrastructure/containerimages/container_image_trends.png" alt="The container images trends view highlighting image size, image age, vulnerabilities and running container count metrics" width="100%">}}